lexman/code_officiel_geographique/README.md

-The french Official Geographic Code (*Code Officiel Geographique*) is updated every year by [INSEE](http://www.insee.fr/), the french nationnal statistics office.
+The French Official Geographic Code (*Code Officiel Geographique*) is updated every year by [INSEE](http://www.insee.fr/), the French national statistics office.

-It is the french nationnal reference which list cities as well as every admistrative area.
+This is the French national reference which list cities as well as every administrative area.

 http://www.insee.fr/fr/methodes/nomenclatures/cog/default.asp

 # Licence

 ## Data
-Unknown
+Even though licence is not explicitly stated on INSEE's web site, these files are national references to be used by every one.
+Therefore they fall in French's public domain's equivalent.

 ## Scripts
 MIT